adhishluitel/Data-Mining-ECO395M-/HW3_final.md

     ## Cumulative Proportion  0.9748 0.98193 0.98884 0.9946 1.00000

 The table below is the matrix of variable loadings from PC1 to PC4.
-We'll see if what we found by PCA can share something in common with our findings by our K-means++ clustering.
-In PC1, we can see 'religion', 'food', and 'parenting' show the largest value, which means the more tweets a user has made in these categories, the more scores (s)he'll get in PC1.
+We’ll see if what we found from PCA shares something in common with our findings from our K-means++ clustering.
+In PC1, we can see ‘religion’, ‘food’, and ‘parenting’ show the largest value, which means the more tweets a user has made in these categories, the more scores (s)he’ll get in PC1.
 And there is no negative value here.
-In PC2, 'sports\_fandom', 'religion', 'parenting' have the largest values, which means the more tweets one has made in these categories, the more scores one will get in PC2.
-On the other hand, 'cooking','fashion', and 'photo\_sharing' show the smallest values, and they are all negative numbers.
+In PC2, ‘sports\_fandom’, ‘religion’, ‘parenting’ have the largest values, which means the more tweets one has made in these categories, the more scores one will get in PC2.
+On the other hand, ‘cooking’,‘fashion’, and ‘photo\_sharing’ show the smallest values, and they are all negative numbers.
 It means that the more one tweets in these categories, the less scores one will get.
-In PC3, 'politics','travel', and 'computers' have the largest values, which means the more tweets one has made in these categories, the more scores one will get in PC3.
-On the other hand, 'helath\_nutrition', 'personal\_fitness', and 'cooking' have the smallest and negative values, which means the more tweets one has made in these categories, the less scores one will get in PC3.
+In PC3, ‘politics’,‘travel’, and ‘computers’ have the largest values, which means the more tweets one has made in these categories, the more scores one will get in PC3.
+On the other hand, ‘helath\_nutrition’, ‘personal\_fitness’, and ‘cooking’ have the smallest and negative values, which means the more tweets one has made in these categories, the less scores one will get in PC3.
-Lastly, in PC4, 'health\_nutrition','personal\_fitness','outdoors' have
+Lastly, in PC4, ‘health\_nutrition’,‘personal\_fitness’,‘outdoors’ have
 the largest values, which means the more tweets one has made in these categories, the more scores one will get in PC4.
-On the other hand, 'college\_uni', 'online\_gaming', and 'sport\_playing' have the smallest and negatieve values, which means the more tweets one has made in these categories, the less scores one will get in PC4.
+On the other hand, ‘college\_uni’, ‘online\_gaming’, and ‘sport\_playing’ have the smallest and negative values, which means the more tweets one has made in these categories, the less scores one will get in PC4.

     ##                         PC1         PC2           PC3          PC4